sagemath/sage/src/doc/en/tutorial/latex.rst

 ..
 NOTE::

     ``tkz-graph`` LaTeX package is built on top of the ``tikz`` front-end to the ``pgf`` library.
-Rendering combinatorial graphs requires a recent version of the ``pgf`` library, and the files ``tkz-graph.sty`` and ``tkz-berge.sty``.
+Rendering combinatorial graphs requires the ``pgf`` library, and the files ``tkz-graph.sty`` and ``tkz-berge.sty``.
 It is highly likely that they are already part of your system-wide TeX installation.
 Even if not, it should be easy to find instructions to install them.

 For convenience, the relevant packages are already included to the default preamble of the LaTeX document. ::